 Want to know what Buzz Aldrin and Neil Armstrong were going through as they bounced around on the Moon in 1969?
 In Nevada, you can know that exact feeling thanks to the incredible Lunar Crater Backcountry Byway, which explores 20 extinct volcanoes, ancient obsidian-laden lava beds, incredible Nevada backroads, and the largest natural crater in the state.
 Not far from the geographic center of Nevada, Lunar Crater’s nearest city is Tonopah, about 70 miles to the southwest.

 At first glance, you might be thinking this is quite the appropriate welcome-landscape to the nearby ET Highway, it feels that otherworldly.
 We’ll task you with an attempt at eyeing down little green men, but can promise you this: this is one incredible NATURAL landscape.
-Regrettably, Lunar Crater wasn’t formed by a UFO or even a crater, but got its name because it looks so similar to craters found on the actual moon.
+Regrettably, Lunar Crater wasn’t formed by a UFO or even a meteor (it’s volcanic), but got its name because it looks so similar to craters found on the actual moon.
 Best yet, from Lunar Crater’s rim, look around you—you can spot 20 extinct volcanoes in the surrounding hills, along with ancient lava beds along Highway 6 to the north.

 Lunar Crater is what’s geographically defined as a “Maar”… otherwise known as a type of shallow, broad crater that was formed by explosive eruptions close to the ground level that then fills with groundwater.
 When the groundwater collides with hot magma, that’s when the crater forms.